permafrost-dev/zeget/README.md

   -h, --help           show this help message
   -D, --download-all   download all projects defined in the config file -k, --disable-ssl    disable SSL verification for download
+      --no-interaction disable all user interaction (e.g. prompting to select an asset)
 ```

 ## Configuration